Don’t miss the chance to see the latest achievements in robotics during the RoboDom show, which runs through Aug. 3. Photo: Robodom / VK.com

 Tuesday, July 29

 A video of a Queen concert from 1986 will be shown today at 8 p.m. in Yaschik, 50/13 Ligovsky Prospekt.

 ALL ABOUT TOWN

-Local KHL team SKA St. Petersburg welcomes Vityaz from the Moscow region this afternoon at 5 p.m. in a Western Conference showdown.
-Tickets are still available to the match and can be purchased on the team’s website, at the arena or in their merchandise shop on Nevsky Prospekt.
+Tickets are still available for local KHL team SKA St. Petersburg’s showdown with Siberian club Metallurg Novokuznetsk tonight at 7:30 p.m. in the Ice Palace outside the Prospekt Bolshevikov metro station.
+Tickets can be purchased on the team’s website, at the arena box office or in their merchandise store on Nevsky Prospekt.

 Celebrate one of Russian literature’s most tragic figures during Blok Days, a two-day celebration of the 134th anniversary of the poet’s birthday.
 The tragic tenor’s work, which led to writer Maxim Gorky to hail him as Russia’s greatest living poet before his death in 1921, will be recited and meetings and discussions about his contributions to the Silver Age of literature in St. Petersburg will be discussed in the confines of his former residence.